Referral System in Rails applications

 By Exequiel Rozas

-Building a great product is a good starting point for success, but it's seldom enough to generate meaningful traction.
+Building a great product is a good starting point for success, but it's rarely enough to generate meaningful traction.
 There are many channels we can use for distribution: organic search, social media, paid advertising, and PR, among others.

 However, if we find success with any of these channels, user acquisition costs usually get higher with time, and that can become a real issue if we're caught off-guard.
 Adding a referral system is a good way to acquire a portion of our users for a lower price.